Buffalo Niagara International Airport: History

 Despite the addition of the West Terminal, the 1939 terminal, now named East Terminal, received another expansion and renovation completed in 1973.
 New ticket lobbies were built for American Airlines and United Airlines, the original portion was turned into a baggage claim area and jetways were added for the first time.
 An expansion and renovation of West Terminal was announced in 1977 and completed in 1982.
 Two gates were added, the front of the terminal received a two-story addition, new ceilings were installed, and the original blue exterior was repainted gray.
 This configuration of the airport remained for the next fifteen years.

 A large Curtiss-Wright plant once existed at the Airport.
 In 1940, the company broke ground on the plant on the southeast side of the airport and dedicated it in August 1941.
 The building was sold to Westinghouse in 1946 after the end of World War II.
 Westinghouse sold the facility to Buffalo developer Paul Snyder in 1985, who attempted to repurpose the building as the Buffalo Airport Center industrial park.
 This was not successful and the building was shuttered in 1991.
 After sitting vacant for nearly a decade, the facility was demolished in 1999 to allow Runway 14/32 to be lengthened.
 In 2006 the main runway was repaved and extended 750 ft, its first major upgrade since 1980 and the secondary runway was extended 1000 ft.

-In 2008 some local residents made a short-lived attempt to rename the airport to "Buffalo Tim Russert International Airport" after popular news commentator and Buffalo native Tim Russert, who had died that year.
+In 2008 some local residents attempted to petition to rename the airport to "Buffalo Tim Russert International Airport" after Buffalo native and Meet the Press moderator Tim Russert after his sudden death; the honor instead went to a stretch of Route 20A/Big Tree Road passing south of Highmark Stadium, the home of his beloved Bills.